ydahal1/ydahal1/jokes.md

-What do you call a bear with no teeth?
-A gummy bear!
+What do you get if you put a duck in a cement mixer?
+Quacks in the pavement.

 [
-Wed Feb 26 00:24:57 UTC 2025
+Thu Feb 27 00:25:13 UTC 2025
  ]